reactive-streams/reactive-streams-jvm/README.md

 onError | (onSubscribe onNext* (onError | onComplete)?)
 ```

+#### NOTES

-NOTE: The specifications below use binding words in CAPLOCKS from https://www.ietf.org/rfc/rfc2119.txt
+- The specifications below use binding words in CAPLOCKS from https://www.ietf.org/rfc/rfc2119.txt

-NOTE: The terms emit, signal or send are interchangeable.
+- The terms emit, signal or send are interchangeable.
 The specifications below will use `signal`.

-NOTE: The terms `synchronously` or `synchronous` refer to executing in the calling `Thread`.
+- The terms `synchronously` or `synchronous` refer to executing in the calling `Thread`.

 ### SPECIFICATION